Photo Source: Anonymous

 Map Source: Joshua Project / Global Mapping International

 |Affinity Bloc:||North American Peoples|

 The Naukan Yupik are an Eskimo people who live in northeast Siberia along the Bering Sea.
 They make their living by fishing salmon and harvesting sea mammals like seals, walruses and whales.
-There is archeological evidence that shows that they have lived this way for 10,000 years.
+There is archeological evidence that shows that they have lived this way for thousands of years.
 Slowly the modern world is changing the Naukan Yupik's lives.
 Snowmobiles are replacing dogsleds and their cone shaped tents are giving way to modern homes with electricity and diesel oil.
 High-powered rifles are used to hunt animals rather than spears and harpoons.

 Russian is becoming the primary language of the Naukan Yupik.
 The Naukan Yupik language is seriously endangered.
 There are only about 70 living speakers, all over 40 years old.
 Unless drastic measures are taken, in a few years the Naukan Yupik language will become another one of the dead languages of Siberia.

 The Naukan Yupik live in the Russian Far East along the Bering Sea.

 The Naukan Yupik still live a semi-nomadic lifestyle following the salmon and sea mammals.
 Some of them who do not live on the immediate coast raise caribou.
 These Yupik migrate along with their caribou herds.
 Most of the Yupik's diet consists of meat, blubber, fish and whatever berries and edible plants they can gather during Siberia's short summers.
 They are also now able to trade their surplus of salmon and animal skins for necessities like canned goods, electricity and diesel oil for heating their homes in the long, very cold winters.

 Village elders make the important decisions and for the people.
 Most Yupik consult a shaman before seeking out modern medical help.